IsabelleAnn/Etch-A-Sketch/README.md

   * git + Github

 ## Features:
-  * Player VS Player game mode with customizable player names
+  * Draw Using Pixels on Resizable Grid

-  * Intelligent AI game mode
+  * Change pixel color by using color-picker or continuously randomized colors

-  * Displays player's turn
+  * Erase colored pixels

-  * Announces winner
+  * Lighten or Darken Pixels